Last Updated: May 22, 2026

 To get the most from PVCs in Kubernetes, consider the following best practices:

 - Use storage limits: You can define a LimitRange that restricts how much storage a PVC is allowed to request.
 This is useful for preventing PVCs from hogging more storage resources than they need.
 It can also help prevent Kubernetes disk pressure, which occurs when nodes run short on available storage.
+Be explicit with storage requests, since capacity generally refers to the requested size of the volume.

 - Back up PVC data: Kubernetes persistent volumes store data persistently, but they don’t guarantee data won’t be lost in the event that the underlying storage system is corrupted, goes offline, or is otherwise disrupted.
 For this reason, it’s a best practice to back up PVC data to external storage.